 More than 80% of blind people in Vietnam can be prevented and cured.

-"Prioritizing Child Eye Care" was chosen by the World Health Organization (WHO) as the theme of this year's World Sight Day.
+"Prioritizing child eye care" was chosen by the World Health Organization (WHO) as the theme of this year's World Sight Day.

 In response to World Sight Day (Thursday of the second week of October), the Central Eye Hospital (Hanoi) calls on the community to raise awareness and join hands with the eye industry to care for and protect eyes, especially common eye diseases in children.

 By 2030, Vietnam strives to reduce the rate of blindness to less than 4 people/1,000 people, including reducing the rate of blindness in people over 50 years old to less than 12 people/1,000 people; the rate of cataract surgery is 95%; the rate of diabetic patients being examined and monitored for eye diseases is 75%.
-For children, the rate of refractive errors in schools being examined, detected early, provided with refractive services and refractive correction glasses is over 75%.
+For children, the rate of refractive errors in school children being examined, detected early, provided with refractive services and refractive error correction glasses is over 75%.
 At the same time, consolidate and perfect the network of eye care services, ensuring equal access among subjects (children, women, the elderly, people with disabilities).

 About 3 million children have refractive errors

 According to Dr. Nguyen Hoang Cuong, refractive errors cause difficulties in studying and living.
-Because they cannot see clearly, children also have difficulty understanding lessons and absorbing knowledge, which can lead to a decline in learning outcomes.
+Because they cannot see clearly, children also have difficulty understanding lessons and absorbing knowledge, which can lead to a decline in learning results.
 If left untreated for a long time, it can cause lazy eye disease, vision loss, and difficulty in treatment.
 Examining and providing glasses for children with refractive errors is one of the lowest-cost but highly effective interventions to reduce the rate of blindness.

 Source: https://thanhnien.vn/viet-nam-hien-co-khoang-2-trieu-nguoi-mu-va-thi-luc-kem-18524101220413385.htm